Best Brunch In Sydney: The Definitive Guide

 Another one of the adorable brunch spots in Surry Hills, this one serves middle eastern dishes as well as the usual favorites.
 For example, you can get eggs on toast 13 different ways with Israeli pickles, hummus, potato latka, or beetroot labneh.

 The 485 breakfast plate is a big breakfast piled full of eggs, falafel, salad, marinated labneh and radish, Israeli pickles, tahini, and olives with a bagel or pita.
 They also serve french toast filled with dulce de leche and banana with dark chocolate, fruit compote, and maple syrup.
+This is the perfect place to fill up before a Sydney hike!

 Reuben Hills Cafe